Goat milk uses, such as cheesemaking and soapmaking are fun and rewarding activities. It’s entertaining to have them around!

 The grass is always greener on the other side of the fence.

-Nigerian dwarf milk has the highest average butterfat of all the dairy goats, which makes it especially well suited to cheesemaking!
+Nigerian dwarf goat milk has the highest average butterfat of all the dairy goats, which makes it especially well suited to cheesemaking!
 If you’d like to try your hand at cheesemaking, we suggest starting with a simple chevre or fromage using one of the direct-set starters from Cheesemaking.com.
 Once you start, you’ll be hooked on the most delicious cheeses you’ve ever tasted, and you’ll be anxious to try many of the other cheeses.

 If you’d like to try making your own soap, Deborah has an online class in her Thrifty Homesteader Academy.

-Magestic Mountain Sage sells the fixed oils necessary for making soap, such as coconut oil and palm oil, but once you get really addicted to soapmaking and you’re ready to buy in large quantities (like five gallons), be sure to check out Soaper’s Choice.
-There is also a lye calculator on the Magestic Mountain Sage site, which you can use when you’re ready to start making your own soap recipes!
+Majestic Mountain Sage sells the fixed oils necessary for making soap, such as coconut oil and palm oil, but once you get really addicted to soapmaking and you’re ready to buy in large quantities (like five gallons), be sure to check out Soaper’s Choice.
+There is also a lye calculator on the Majestic Mountain Sage site, which you can use when you’re ready to start making your own soap recipes!